 Froglands sits amid eight acres of garden, meadow and woodland.

-Enjoy meals outside while taking in the wonderful view.
+Enjoy meals on the terrace whilst taking in the wonderful views

 Plenty of space for children and dogs to explore.

 This gateway leads from the lawn to the meadow.

 A pathway is mown through the meadow to the woods.